sobkyayoub1-afk/DC-10-cockpit-3-D/README.md

 Thank you for your understanding and support as we build something great together.
 AND ALSO, IF YOU CAN'T SEE ANYTHING IN THE IF YOU SEE A TAG IN THE RELEASE AND YOU SHOULD SEE A FREE RELEASE IF YOU WANT YOU CAN CLICK DIRECTLY ON THE FILE THAT I PROVIDED ON MY COMMENT ABOUT TO BUY IF YOU WANNA GO FANCY YOU CAN DOWNLOAD THE SOURCE CODE EXTRACT EVERYTHING UNTIL YOU GET THE COCKPIT 3-D FOLDER WHICH IS READY FOR MODIFICATION AND USE but please read this entire description
+## Contribution and Review Process

+To maintain high quality and control, all contributions should follow this process:

+- Fork this repository and work on your improvements in a **private fork or branch**.
+- Invite me (`your-github-username`) as a collaborator with **read access** so I can download and test your changes.
+- Do **not** make your fork or branch public until after approval.
+- Once tested, I will provide feedback via email or GitHub issues.
+- If approved, we will proceed to make your fork or branch public and merge your changes into the main project.
+- If not approved, you will receive suggestions for improvements before public release.

+This ensures the project remains stable and well-managed while welcoming valuable contributions.

+Thank you for collaborating!